Siamese–Vietnamese War (1840–1845): Cambodian uprising against Vietnam

-In early 1840, Emperor Minh Mạng imposed tigher control on Cambodia or the Trấn Tây Province.
+In early 1840, Emperor Minh Mạng imposed tighter control on Cambodia and the Trấn Tây Province.
 Minh Mạng ordered the general census on Cambodia, which reported up to 40,000 men as available manpower in Cambodia.
 However, Minh Mạng soon discovered that the Cambodians underreported the number by 15,000 men so Minh Mạng punished the top three Cambodian ministers Chauvea Tolaha Long, Samdech Chauponhea Hu and Oknha Kralahom, exiling them to Northern Vietnam, also for their disobedience and incompetency.
 Minh Mạng took further step of integration of Cambodia by reducing the status of Cambodian monarchy, demoting Queen Regnant Ang Mey of Cambodia to "Princess of Mỹ Lâm" in July 1840, also demoting the titles of three other Cambodian princesses.
 The four Cambodian princesses had been staying at Po Preah Bat temporary palace at Slaket opposite of Phnom Penh on the river, which was the last residence of their father Ang Chan before his death in 1835.
 In August 1840, Trương Minh Giảng discovered that the eldest princess Ang Pen, who had earlier been surpassed from taking the throne due to her strong connection with Siam, had been in secret communications with her mother Neak Neang Tep and her uncle Preah Angkev Ma (both were children of Chaophraya Aphaiphubet Baen) at Battambang.
 Preah Angkev Ma had sent a secret letter to his niece Princess Ang Pen, urging her to escape to join her mother at Battambang.

 Minh Mạng appointed Lê Văn Đức to be Khâm sai đại thần (欽差大臣) or Imperial Envoy to Trấn Tây Cambodia in July 1840.
 When Lê Văn Đức arrived in Phnom Penh in August, Trương Minh Giảng and Lê Văn Đức introduced sweeping reforms in Cambodia that practically obliterated any roles and powers of the Cambodian officials.
 Cambodian administrative seals were seized, replaced by Vietnamese ones.
 On 24 August 1840, Trương Minh Giảng held a banquet for Lê Văn Đức at his residence in the Trấn Tây citadel, which the Cambodian Oknhas and the four Khmer princesses were forced to attend.
 During the banquet, Trương Minh Giảng made a shocking declaration that the pro-Siamese Princess Ang Pen was planning to escape to Battambang so Ang Pen would be arrested and the three remaining princesses Ang Mey, Ang Peou and Ang Sngoun were to be deported to Saigon.
 As the three princesses, along with the Cambodian royal regalia including the Royal Sword Preah Khan Reach, were carried off to Saigon, Ang Pen was found guilty of sedition to Vietnam and was secretly taken to be executed by drowning in the Mekong at Vĩnh Long.
 These events terrified and angered the Khmers, who were dissatisfied with Vietnamese punishment of their royalty.
 Absence of Cambodian monarchy undermined the legitimacy of the Cambodian nobility themselves.

+Cambodian uprising against Trấn Tây government;